Inverse design of 3d molecular structures with conditional generative neural networks: Discussion

 \section{Discussion}

 {\cgschnet} enables the targeted discovery of 3d molecular structures conditioned on arbitrary combinations of multiple structural and chemical properties.
-The model captures global and local symmetries of molecular structures by design, enabling it to learn complex relationships between chemical properties and 3d structures.
+The neural network captures global and local symmetries of molecular structures by design, enabling it to learn complex relationships between chemical properties and 3d structures.
+This makes it possible to generalize to unseen conditions and structures, as we have thoroughly evaluated in a line of experiments where we target property values not included in the training data.
 In contrast to previous approaches, the model does not require target-specific biasing procedures.
 Instead, the explicit conditioning enables {\cgschnet} to learn efficiently from all available reference calculations.
-Desirable values of multiple properties can be targeted simultaneously to sample from specific conditional distributions, where the model is capable of generalizing to unseen conditions and structures.
+Desirable values of multiple properties can be targeted simultaneously to sample from specific conditional distributions.
 In this way, {\cgschnet} generates novel 3d candidate molecules that exhibit the target properties with high probability and thus are perfectly suited for further filtering and evaluation using ML force fields.

 Further work is required to apply the {\cgschnet} architecture to the exploration of significantly larger systems and a more diverse set of atom types.
 Although an unconditional G\nobreakdash-SchNet has been trained on drug-like molecules with 50+ atoms in the 3D-Scaffold framework~\cite{joshi20213d-scaffold}, adjustments will be necessary to ensure scalability to materials.
 In the current implementation, we employ all preceding atoms to predict the type and reconstruct the positional distribution of the next atom.
 Here, a cutoff or other heuristics to limit the number of considered atoms will need to be introduced, together with corrections for long-range interactions.
+While the small organic compounds considered in this work are well represented by QM9, the model might benefit from enhancing the training data using representative building blocks such as "amons"~\cite{huang2020quantum_amons} or other fragmentation methods~\cite{gastegger2016comparing,gastegger2017machine}.
+This becomes increasingly important when tackling larger molecules where reference data is hard to obtain.
 Furthermore, additional adaptations are necessary to explore systems with periodic boundary conditions.
+In cases where not all targeted properties can be fulfilled simultaneously, finding suitable molecules becomes harder, if not impossible.
+Therefore, another important extension is to explicitly define a trade-off between multiple conditions or to sample along a Pareto front.